 Recommendation Status All waste streams - Municipal Facilities In 2011, Council approved enhanced waste diversion efforts and programs at municipal facilities.
 Recycling and diversion programs to be administered and financed by the Environmental Services Division, with the exception of hazardous waste.
 Municipal facilities will continue to fund their own garbage collection and disposal costs, but under the terms and conditions of the Environmental Services contracts.
-Organic collection at municipal facilities will commence in April 2012 and the majority of facilities should be fully implemented in 2013.
-Review additional waste diversion options for all sectors Expanded the Blue Box Recycling Program to include polystyrene foam and plastic bags in 2006 and cardboard cans in 2007.
-Removal of tipping fees on 'other' wood waste in 2008.
+Organic collection at municipal facilities was implemented in 2012/2013 and is mandatory.
+Review additional waste diversion options for all sectors Expanded the Blue Box Recycling Program to include rigid polystyrene foam and plastic bags in 2006 and cardboard cans in 2007.
 Removal of tire recycling fee on the first four tires without rims in 2009.
-The 5 Year Solid Waste Strategic Plan was not presented in 2015.
 Construction & Demolition Material Recycling Site Construction & Demolition Material Recycling Site: Council approved funding for the site approvals and detailed site designs in 2010.
 Pilot project to sort mixed construction & demolition waste was conducted in 2010.
 Council approved for the construction of the site as part of the 2011 Capital Budget process.
-Construction of the site commenced in 2012 and should be completed once the site approvals have been finalized.
+Construction of the site commenced in 2012 and will be completed once adequate funding is made available.